jritsema/aws-news-mcp-server/README.md

 This tool is useful when you want to stay updated on the latest AWS service announcements, new features, or blog posts about specific AWS services.
 ```

-## Example
+## Examples

 ```
-!> what has aws recently released related to mcp
+!> what has aws recently released related to mcp?

 I'll check for recent AWS news related to the Model Context Protocol (MCP).